Skip to content

 • Take your dog's temperature to make sure he has a fever.

-• Provide him with plenty of water to avoid dehydration.
+• Offer him enough water to avoid dehydration.

 • Take him to the doctor immediately to treat the cause of the fever.